BraedenCollings/Final-Project-DS202/README.md

 ## Introduction (ANYONE CAN FIX THIS SECTION TO MAKE IT CLEANER)

-- Describe topic The goal of the project is to explore multiple datasets to better understand vehicle crashes.
+- Describe topic The goal of the project is to explore multiple datasets to better understand fatal vehicle crashes.
 Understanding this topic better can lead to increased awareness, targeted policing efforts, and identification of common trends for accidents.
 Ultimately, the goal is the circumstances in which individuals get into vehicular accidents, and how to avoid fatal crashes.
-- Why topic is important
+- Why topic is important Fatal car crashes are a part of daily life due to the high volume of drivers in the united states.
+We want to investigate the data of multiple variables to see if there are trends that tend to happen.
+With the discovery of trends or common occurance the knowledge can be used to help citizens as well as law enforcment to better saftey on the roads.
 - Research question In pursuit of the stated goal, we will explore the following questions: